aryanpratapjz/react-to-do-list/README.md

-# a basic to-do-list made with React.js library and Vite tool.
+# a basic to-do-list made with React.js library, Vite tool and Material UI icons.

 Can do CRUD operations and a mark complete checkbox.